robfatland/ops/friction/README.md

 ### the sub-problem

-This is probably the most important idea here.
-Buried down seven sub-sections deep... anyway: Don't treat an obstacle as an obstacle because it will disappear from view and become an invisible obstacle.
-Treat an obstacle as an active challenge so that you can solve it.
-The task of identifying the *actual* obstacle and figuring out how to make it an active solvable problem is the ***sub-problem***.
+This is probably the most important idea here: Don't treat an *obstacle* as an obstacle because you habitually dismiss obstacles with no obvious solution.
+What happens?
+The obstacle disappears from view.
+It becomes an *invisible* obstacle.

+Rather: Treat an obstacle as an active challenge that you can solve.
+This absolutely requires looking at a *perceived* obstacle and asking yourself repeatedly "What is the real obstacle behind this perception?"
+This task -- identifying the *actual* obstacle is what leads to framing a solvable problem.
+Turning an impossible obstacle into an actively solvable problem is the ***sub-problem***.
 Sub-problem skill is the grandest of all skills to develop.
 I often marvel at how bad I am at sub-problems after I accidentally solve one.

 ### Friction and Fraction

 Taking the health problem as *large* it must be amenable to a *large* solution.
 This is ***False***.

 Why is it False?
 Because it's me.
 The approach this final time around is to create a large solution that is fractionated into many many small pieces.
-Each of these pieces is then sub-fractionated into a score, say on a scale of 10: How well am I doing with a small piece?
-For example reducing raw sugar consumption is a fractional goal but I still put sugar in my morning coffee.
+Each of these pieces is then sub-fractionated into a score, say on a scale of 10: How well am I doing with this small piece?
+For example reducing sugar consumption is a fractional goal but I still put sugar in my morning coffee.
 So I do not get a 10 score on that yet.
-Writing this out is another fractional task, part of self-reflection.
+Writing this out is another fractional task, a self-reflection.

 Friction acts against motion to constrain it.
-The habits I have to change are so ingrained that I realized I could not hope to simply contravene them, certainly not all at once.
+The habits I have to change are so ingrained that I cannot hope to simply contravene them, certainly not all at once.
 The best I could hope for would be to create little bits of resistance to try and slow down the habit.
 It often feels like trying to slow a freight train with a Q-tip.
-But there is no end to the supply of Q-tips to an imaginative soul.
-If there is a second world that is made real by thinking (and thinking makes it so) then my imagined solution is to create so many Q-tip efforts at frictionalizing my habits that eventually measurable changes will appear.
+But there is no end to the supply of Q-tips for the imaginative soul.
+If there is a world made real by thought (for there is nothing either good or bad but thinking makes it so) then my thought solution is to create so many Q-tip frictions slowing my habits that eventually measurable changes will appear.
+Thinking makes it so.

 ### Daily attention

-In the rather dreadful 'Chronicles of Amber' Zelazny designs a pattern that a lead character must walk.
-It is magical and very difficult.
-But once he gets through it he is revived and can teleport anywhere he likes.
+In the dreadful fantasy series 'Chronicles of Amber' Zelazny describes a pattern drawn on the ground.
+It is like a chalk path drawn on parking lot asphalt.
+The lead character must 'walk the pattern'.
+Doing so is a magical and a very difficult procedure.
+But then once he gets through it, arriving at the end, he is revived and can teleport to anywhere he likes.

-Every day I get to the Park-N-Ride and walk my own pattern: Of parking spaces that are numbered from where my weight started to where it is on that day.
-I often miss my bus in favor of the next one in order to complete walking the pattern.
+Every day I go to work I park at the the Park-N-Ride and walk my a pattern.
+This is numbered parking spots.
+I start at my starting weight and walk down the numbers to arrive at my weight from that morning.
+I frequently miss the next bus to finish walking the day's pattern.
+I try and focus on the pounds getting lifted off of me as I walk.
+This is one of several points during the day where I try and set aside my day and live inside this process.
+This helps dispel the white knuckle feeling of irrational despair: Looking at the big project and being unable to solve it and move on (with a serving of chocolate cake please).

 ### Once and for good

+Here I need to find the sub-problem.
+Shout out to the un-found sub-problem.

+I do not know the way to changing *goal* to *solved*.

+I am still on my way
+to *goal* so let me elaborate that.
+To climb well I need a lot of core strength plus flexibility.
+And be lighter, true.
+How many cookies do I wish to bring up the wall with me?
+All of them.
+Ok so lighter means losing the 60 pounds.
+If I have 28 years left then at 3/4 of that -- at a healthy weight -- it stands to reason I get another 7 years by staying healthy.
+However I will choose to think of it as nonlinear in my favor.

-### lament
+### lament and mourning

-* I never lost a single ounce of weight by failing to eat a cookie
+* I never lost a single ounce of weight passing up a cookie
-* By extension if I fail to eat a thousand cookies I lose no weight.
-I'm just 1000 cookies sad.
+* Therefore when I fail to eat a thousand cookies I lose no weight
+* Rather I am just 1000 cookies sadder
+* Therefore I should eat 1000 cookies
+* And so I die young and happy, full of cookies
+* But I don't want to die young and happy so I have to kill the version of myself who dies young and happy
+* That version of myself is carrying around a 60 pound weight every day, poor fellow
+* He doesn't complain about this
+* In fact he smiles all the time and he makes jokes and he tries to contribute to the world
+* He is an honorable, pleasant fellow... and now I have to kill him
+* I mourn his loss, I mourn the loss of this poor fellow myself-full-of-cookies
+* If it becomes unbearable I can bring him back to life simply by eating a cookie

+# solved

+This section deliberately left blank